Dodgers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Wander Franco and Mookie Betts will be among the star attractions when the Tampa Bay Rays face the Los Angeles Dodgers on Friday at 6:40 PM ET, at Tropicana Field.
+Yandy Diaz and the Tampa Bay Rays will meet Mookie Betts and the Los Angeles Dodgers on Saturday at Tropicana Field, at 4:10 PM ET.

-The favored Rays have -120 moneyline odds to win against the underdog Dodgers, who are listed at +100.
-A 9.5-run total has been set for the matchup.
+The Dodgers are listed as -105 moneyline underdogs in this matchup against the favored Rays (-115).
+Los Angeles is a 1.5-run favorite (at +155 odds).
+The matchup's total has been listed at 8 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.